Royal Wootton Bassett: Culture

-Arts and theatre

-The town has an Arts Festival celebrating music, speech and drama with events in June and November.
+The town has an annual Arts Festival which involves music, speech, drama, musical theatre, and dance.

-Wootton Bassett Theatre is at the Angel Hotel, and teaches classes as well as putting on performances.

 Sport

 In football, the town is represented by Wootton Bassett Town F.C. who play their home games at the 2,000-capacity Gerard Buxton Sports Ground.
-Other sports clubs include Wootton Bassett Hockey Club, Wootton Bassett Otters Swimming Club, Wootton Bassett Rugby Football Club and Wootton Bassett Bowls Club.
+Other sports clubs include Wootton Bassett Hockey Club, Wootton Bassett Otters Swimming Club, Royal Wootton Bassett Rugby Football Club and Wootton Bassett Bowls Club.

-In summer 2015, the Gerard Buxton Sports Ground re-located from Rylands Way to the north side of the Brinkworth Road, just outside the town but walkable and cyclable from most parts.
+In summer 2015, the Gerard Buxton Sports Ground relocated from Rylands Way to the north side of the Brinkworth Road, just outside the town but walkable and cyclable from most parts.
 The site is held by Trustees and is known overall as Royal Wootton Bassett Sports Association.
 It is run almost exclusively by volunteers from the participating sports clubs.
 Initially these were RWB Cricket Club, Hounds (running), the Tennis Club and the Town Football Club; they were joined in 2017 by the North Thames Boules Club (now the Royal Wootton Bassett Petanque Club).
 The main building hosts changing facilities, a bar and tuck shop, kitchen area, meeting and function rooms.

+Media

+Local news and television programmes are provided by BBC West and ITV West Country.
+Television signals are received from the Mendip TV transmitter.

+The town's local radio stations are BBC Radio Wiltshire on 103.5 FM, Heart West on 97.2 FM, Greatest Hits Radio South West (formerly Sam FM) on 107.7 and Swindon 105.5, a community based radio station which broadcast from its studios in Swindon on 105.5 FM.

+Gazette and Herald is the local newspaper that serves the town.